molly/blog/_posts/2022-05-20-predatory-community.md

 title: "Predatory community"
 author: Molly White
 publication-date: 2022-05-11
-custom_excerpt: "Projects that seek to create new communities of marginalized people to draw them in to risky speculative markets rife with scams and fraud are demonstrating "predatory community"."
+custom_excerpt: 'Projects that seek to create new communities of marginalized people to draw them in to risky speculative markets rife with scams and fraud are demonstrating "predatory community".'
 post_collection: "blockchain"
 ---